 BUNKER PRICES: G20-VLSFO Index Advances to One-Week High

-Bunker fuel prices rallied at most ports on Tuesday, with average global VLSFO prices advancing to the highest level in almost a week.
+Bunker fuel prices continued to recover at most ports on Tuesday, with average global VLSFO prices advancing to the highest level in a week.

-On Wednesday morning Brent crude futures were trading down by $1.76/bl at $73.66/bl as of 9:38 AM in London.
-In metric tonne terms that would be equivalent to a $13.25/mt fall in bunker prices.
+On Wednesday morning Brent crude futures were trading down by $1.03/bl at $76.41/bl as of 9:42 AM in London.
+In metric tonne terms that would be equivalent to a $7.76/mt fall in bunker prices.